 Kids Like Us started in 1992 when a group of staff from the Birmingham Children's Hospital wanted to raise money to take some of their patients away for a weekend of independence.

 They organised a fun day with a sponsored walk which gave families a chance to meet, have fun and chat.

 Others found their enthusiasm infectious and a group quickly formed to help raise funds for future trips now known as 'independence breaks' or 'break aways'.

 In 1998 we become a registered charity.
-Our aim is to raise funds to help those suffering for JIA, as well as awareness so that children are diagnosed quickly and families find help and support as soon as possible.
+Our aim is to raise funds to help those living with JIA, as well as awareness so that young people are diagnosed quickly and families find help and support as soon as possible.

-The committee is made up of some of the original members of the sponsored walk day as well as parents of children affected and other members who want to help.
+The committee is made up of some of the original members of the sponsored walk day as well as parents of young people affected and other members who want to help.

 You can find out more about our members below.